godotengine/godot-docs/classes/class_editorsettings.rst

 - void **set_favorites** **(** :ref:`PoolStringArray<class_PoolStringArray>` dirs **)**

-Set the list of favorite files and directories for this project.
+Sets the list of favorite files and directories for this project.

 .. _class_EditorSettings_method_set_initial_value: